linonetwo/linonetwo.github.io/_posts/2017-02-12-wrapping-restful-in-graphql.md

 ---
 layout: post
-title: "Wrapping RESTful in GraphQL"
+title: 'Wrapping RESTful in GraphQL'
 date: 2017-02-12 10:26:19 +0800
 image: 'blog-author.jpg'
 description: 'Work as an API Gateway'
 main-class: 'frontend'
 color: '#66CCFF'
 tags:
   - Redux
   - Apollo
   - React
   - graphQL
 categories: Journal
 twitter_text:
 introduction: 'introducting how to wrap existing RESTful API into a GraphQL API Gateway.'
 ---

 ## Abstraction

 From frontend dev aspect of view, GraphQL is a data layer paradigm that supports declarative Optimistic Update, fetch data following with use, data WYSIWYG, etc. It truly has some advantage above RESTful API, I'm going to introduce how to wrap existing RESTful API into a GraphQL API Gateway, without bothering backend dev, using an example that has been production tested.